Finding Data: The CEDA Data Catalogue

 You can search for data held in any of the NERC data centres through the central NERC Data Catalogue Service:

-The NERC DCS covers data from the following NERC data centres:
+The NERC DCS covers data from us and the following NERC data centres: